 Text messaging isn't just a convenient way to chat with friends.
 It's also a powerful mobile marketing tool for small businesses.
-The vast majority of Americans own a cellphone, and most use their phone to send and receive text messages, also known as SMS messages.
-More important, cellphone users are more engaged with SMS messaging than they are with other mobile marketing avenues like email or social media.
-Most cellphone users have programmed their phone to alert them whenever a new SMS message arrives, and the majority of messages are read within a few minutes of delivery.
+The vast majority of Americans own a cell phone, and most use their phone to send and receive text messages, also known as SMS messages.
+More importantly, cell phone users are more engaged with SMS messaging than they are with other mobile marketing avenues, like email or social media.
+Most cell phone users allow their phones to alert them whenever a new text message arrives, and the majority of these messages are read within a few minutes of delivery.

 Still, some business owners are hesitant to adopt SMS messaging as a promotional tool, believing the platform to be ineffective.
-In reality, https://www.businessnewsdaily.com is cheap, easy and highly valuable.
-Read on for five reasons you should consider using SMS marketing for your small business today.
+In reality, the best text message marketing services are affordable and easy to use and provide a ton of value.
+Here are some of the top reasons you should consider using SMS marketing for your small business today.

 Many traditional modes of advertising rely on the law of large numbers to succeed.
 By blasting your marketing message to as wide an audience as possible, you stand a better chance of reaching prospective customers.
 This type of advertising requires you to spend money on marketing messages that many consumers will quickly forget or simply ignore.

 SMS marketing, on the other hand, relies on consumers to opt in.
 That means your target audience must sign up to receive messages about deals and promotions before receiving them.
 Opt-in marketing has big benefits for businesses.
 One is that consumers who receive your messages are already heavily invested in your brand or product; otherwise, they wouldn't have signed up.
 Another is that you won't waste time or money bothering customers who aren't interested.